awesomemotive/wp-mail-logging/readme.txt

 == Description ==

+WP Mail Logging is the most popular plugin to log emails sent by WordPress or WooCommerce.
+Simply activate it and it will work immediately, no configuration necessary.

 ### Why log emails sent from WordPress or WooCommerce?

 Because it's useful to know which emails your WordPress sends for debugging purposes or out of curiosity.